 In this article, we will take a look at the 7 different types of logos along with their pros and cons so that you can make the right decision when creating a logo design for your business.

-What Are the 7 Types of Logos?
+What are the 7 types of logo designs?

 1. Emblem logos

-Your brand will surely stand the test of time once you come up with a good emblem logo.
+Your brand will surely stand the test of time if you come up with a good emblem logo.
 Besides that, the chance of finding another brand with a logo similar to yours is notably smaller.
 Emblem logos are memorable, professional, and give a powerful feel to your brand.

 2. Pictorial mark logos

-3. Logotypes or Wordmark
+3. Logotypes or Wordmarks